Culture

 A citywide New York culture guide that refuses to keep culture only on Museum Mile.
 It connects major art institutions, Lower East Side history, Harlem performance, Brooklyn scale, Queens film and sculpture, and Lincoln Center nights into one usable map.

-• Museum of Modern ArtMoMA is the Midtown modern-art stop where the greatest hits are real but the crowds can flatten the experience if you drift.
-Go early, target specific floors or exhibitions, and use it as a strong indoor block between Midtown, Rockefeller Center, and Central Park.
+- Museum of Modern ArtMoMA is a Midtown modern-art museum where the greatest hits are real but the crowds can flatten the experience if you drift.